 Quote from Rounders, the movie: “In Confessions of a Winning Poker Player, Jack King said, ‘Few players recall big pots they have won, strange as it seems, but every player can remember with remarkable accuracy the outstanding tough beats of his career.’

-This movie is a stark reminder of the dangers of gambling, and the reality that unfortunately many a player gets in too deep, and find themselves in over their heads in an addiction that cripples their everyday lives.
-Directed by Karel Reisz, and released to the public in 1974, the main protagonist, played by James Caan, is an English professor that struggles with the throws of a gambling addiction.
+This movie is a stark reminder of the dangers of gambling, and the reality that unfortunately many a player gets in too deep, and find themselves in over their heads in a habbit that cripples their everyday lives.
+Directed by Karel Reisz, and released to the public in 1974, the main protagonist, played by James Caan, is an English professor that struggles with the throws of gambling.
 The fact that James Caan was nominated for an Academy Award for his role in this movie is a testament to the quality that The Gambler is comprised of.
 As the movie ambles to an end, so does this main character scramble to his end, his demise, as the gambling aspects of his life threaten to swallow him up whole.
 This movie is critically acclaimed, and is a good movie to watch indeed.
-Being loosely based on the life of the screenplay author, James Tobeck, this movie really takes an in-depth look into the mind (and life) of a gambling addict.
+Being loosely based on the life of the screenplay author, James Tobeck, this movie really takes an in-depth look into the mind (and life) of a gambling player.
 Worth a mention, this epic movie was remade in 2014, the protagonist is played by the actor Mark Wahlberg.